tskit-dev/tutorials/docs/wfforward.md

 #### Technical notes

 Our mutation scheme of continuous mutation positions on a specific interval would require some care in order to properly implement back-mutation.
 We will not bother to do so.
 However, it is important to realize that it would be incorrect to consider the case where a new draw from `np.random.random_sample` is the same as a currently-existing mutation position as a back mutation.
-The reason why this would be an error has to do with the how floating-point values are distributed within specific intervals and how random number generators are implements.
+The reason why this would be an error has to do with the how floating-point values are distributed within specific intervals and how random number generators are implemented.
 To do models with back mutation correctly:

 * Define genomic regions as integers of intervals, $R \in {0, 1, 2, \ldots, L-1}$, where $L$ is the region length.
 * Use functions designed to sample from ranges of integers to generate mutation positions.
 For example, [`np.random.randint`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.random.randint.html).